activewarehouse/activewarehouse-etl/README.md

     rake test                  # for mysql
     rake test DB=postgresql    # for postgresql

+## Running tests for MySQL and Postgresql in a row

+* create the 2 databases for both systems
+* fill test/database.mysql.yml
+* fill test/database.postgresql.yml

+Then (be warned that test/database.yml will be erased):

+    rake test:all

+will run the test suite against both MySQL and Postgresql in a row.

 ## Feedback

 This is a work in progress.
 Comments should be made on the [activewarehouse-discuss mailing list](http://groups.google.com/group/activewarehouse-discuss).
 Contributions are always welcome.